cantaloupe-project/cantaloupe/README.md

 documentation for details and the existing implementations for examples.

-Another option might be to add an ImageIO format plugin instead of a custom processor, and then use ImageIoProcessor with it.
+Another option might be to add an ImageIO format plugin instead of a custom processor, and then use Java2dProcessor with it.

 ## Custom Caches